 Part of the St. Peter’s College Year 12 Program is an opportunity for students to participate in the end of year St. Peter’s College Solomon Island Immersion Program

-The Program, which comprises three key activities being: Fundraising, Cultural Learning and the Immersion Trip is designed to enable our students to develop a greater understanding of themselves, in relation to the world at large, with particular emphasis on those countries that are still developing and are perceived to have a lesser lifestyle than the one they are accustomed to.
+The Program, which comprises three key activities being: Fundraising, Cultural Learning and the Immersion Trip, is designed to enable our students to develop a greater understanding of themselves, in relation to the world at large.
+Particular emphasis is given to those countries that are still developing and are perceived to have a lesser lifestyle than our students are accustomed to.

 Students are invited to apply for inclusion at the beginning of their Year 12, and all activities are designed to minimise their distraction from their studies, while they maximise their benefits from the Program.

-Our VCAL Students undertake many fundraising activities throughout the year as part of their study program, with these funds contributing to the Solomon Islands overall amount donated each year.
-This adds to the amount raised by the students who are undertaking the trip, who hold a Trivia and Silent Auction usually on the first Friday evening in August in the College Multi-purpose Hall.
+Our VCAL Students undertake many fundraising activities throughout the year as part of their study program, with these funds contributing to the Solomon Islands donation each year.
+Also our Year 12 students, who are undertaking the trip, fundraising adds to the amount raised by the students holding a Trivia and Silent Auction usually on the first Friday evening in August in the College Multi-purpose Hall.

-“Since the inception of this program in 2011 the students and staff have raised over $110,000, a wonderful effort, when we consider, it is generally raised from the single event each year, with just a handful of students able to undertake this Program.
+“Since the inception of this program in 2011 the students and staff have raised over $110,000, which is a wonderful effort, considering it is generally raised from the single event each year, with just a handful of students able to undertake this Program.

-To date the funds have been spent by Bishop Epalle Catholic School to purchase a new school bus, cement the once dirt floor of the Staff room and office, & supply a number of lap-top computers.
-The funds from the last couple of years fundraising have significantly contributed to build a new building to house the School Library, some General Classrooms and Computer lab.
+To date, the funds have been spent by Bishop Epalle Catholic School to purchase a new school bus, cement the dirt floor of the Staff room and office, and supply a number of lap-top computers.
+The funds from the last couple of years fundraising have significantly contributed to a new building to house the School Library, some General Classrooms and Computer lab.

-In November 2017, this building (although not quite complete) was officially opened and named the St. Peter Building, in recognition of the large contribution St. Peter’s College students, staff and community have made to make not only this building happen, but to outsit it as well.
+In November 2017, this building was officially opened and named the St. Peter Building, in recognition of the large contribution St. Peter’s College students, staff and community have made this project.

-The official Opening and Blessing was attended by the 2017 Immersion Program staff and students, Australian High Commission for the Solomon Islands, Mr Roderick Brazier and staff, Princiapl, Jackson Meke, staff & students of Bishop Epalle Catholic School and St. Peter’s College Principal, Chris Black, staff & students.
+The official Opening and Blessing was attended by the 2017 Immersion Program staff and students, Australian High Commissioner for the Solomon Islands, Mr Roderick Brazier and staff, Principal, Jackson Meke, staff and students of Bishop Epalle Catholic School and St. Peter’s College Principal, Chris Black, staff and students.